Anne Hathaway: 2012–2014: Les Miserables and films with Christopher Nolan

-2015–2021: Comedic roles and career fluctuations
+2015–2021: Mixed success

 Hathaway began 2015 with an appearance in the first season of the musical reality show Lip Sync Battle.
 In the episode, she competed against her The Devil Wears Prada co-star Emily Blunt; she lip synced "Love" by Mary J. Blige and "Wrecking Ball" by Miley Cyrus.
 Nancy Meyers' The Intern was Hathaway's sole film release of 2015.
 It tells the story of Ben Whittaker (played by Robert De Niro), a 70-year-old widower who becomes a senior intern at an online fashion site run by Jules Ostin (Hathaway).
 She had aspired to work with De Niro and Meyers, her favorite actor and director, respectively; impressed with the film's story, she auditioned for the third time for a Meyers film.
 (Note: Hathaway had auditioned for Meyers' films What Women Want (2000) and The Holiday (2006).)
-Reviews of the film were generally positive; one in Roger Ebert's website found her to be "extremely appealing" and a reviewer for New York magazine wrote, "The Intern gets off on De Niro's amiability and Hathaway's sweet energy".
+Reviews of the film were generally positive; one in Roger Ebert's website found her to be "extremely appealing" and a reviewer for New York magazine wrote: "The Intern gets off on De Niro's amiability and Hathaway's sweet energy".
 The film grossed $194 million worldwide against a $35 million budget.
-The 2015 found footage horror film Be My Cat: A Film for Anne, about an aspiring Romanian filmmaker who goes to shocking extremes to convince Hathaway to star in his film, was officially selected and had its North American premiere at the 2016 Nashville Film Festival.